 - 6.2 The site is located entirely within the Commercial 4 Zone (COMZ4 Zone).
 The Commercial 4 zone is described in the ODP as: - "Tourism accommodation concentrated along city entranceways and arterial routes such as Fenton Street and Lake Road.
 Activities within the Commercial 4 zone consist of motels or large apartment style buildings commonly two storeys in height, with signage that maintains surrounding amenity.
 The buildings are designed to cover the majority of the land area and have minimal yards that are landscaped where they adjoin the road." - 6.3 The Proposal aligns with this zone description.
 CEH is very similar to the operation of a motel or to medium density residential household units.
-There are no modifications proposed to the buildings or structures themselves, except removal of motel signage.
-Without motel signage, the existing buildings present as attached terrace style residential units.
-The site is fully fenced on all boundaries.
+There are no modifications proposed to the buildings or structures themselves, except the establishment of the new fencing and removal of motel signage.
+The site will be fully fenced on all boundaries.

-- 6.4 As discussed elsewhere, the Proposal includes the reversion back to traditional 'tourist accommodation4' in the future (which will likely include reinstatement of motel signage). - I note that the ODP provides for 'community housing5' as a permitted activity in both the Commercial 4 and all residential zones of the ODP6.
+- 6.4 As discussed elsewhere, the Proposal includes the reversion back to traditional 'tourist accommodation4' in the future (which will likely include reinstatement of motel signage). - 6.5 I note that the ODP provides for 'community housing5' as a permitted activity in both the Commercial 4 and all residential zones of the ODP6.
 The only reference to emergency housing in the ODP is in the definition of 'community housing' and emergency housing is not otherwise mentioned anywhere in the ODP.
 I note the evidence of Mr Batchelar is that if the Proposal did not include wrap around support services, it could be considered as a conversion of motel units to residential units7.